Jon-Becker/research/papers/decentralized-insurance/README.md

   ![Insurance on EVM](https://raw.githubusercontent.com/Jon-Becker/research/main/papers/.opensea-attack/preview.png?fw)

   OpenSea, the world's largest and most used NFT exchange suffered a major attack on 2/19/2022 which cost users over 640 ETH worth of NFTs.
-Additionally, Etherscan may have sufferred a coordinated DDoS attack in wake of this exploit in an attempt to block users from revoking access to their NFTs.
+Additionally, Etherscan may have suffered a coordinated DDoS attack in wake of this exploit in an attempt to block users from revoking access to their NFTs.

   In this write-up, I'll take a look at the <a href="https://etherscan.io/address/0xa2c0946aD444DCCf990394C5cBe019a858A945bD">smart contract</a> (<a href="https://ethervm.io/decompile/0xa2c0946aD444DCCf990394C5cBe019a858A945bD">Decompiled</a>) used in this attack, and break down the inner workings of what it's doing at each step.
 I aim to figure out how this attack happened, as well as how it can be prevented in the future.